 Her innovative work on "The Therapist's Professional Will™," a system that provides continuity of care for patients in the event of the therapist's temporary or permanent absence, has gained national recognition.

 Dr. Steiner served as an Associate Clinical Professor at the University of California Medical School, San Francisco for over 14 years.
-She is currently on the faculty of The Psychotherapy Institute's Group Therapy Training Program and was elected to serve on the Board of the American Group Psychotherapy Association from 2012 to 2016, and was recently elected to serve as a Board Member of both the International Human Learning Resources Network and the National Speakers Association of Northern California.
+She is currently on the faculty of The Psychotherapy Institute's Group Therapy Training Program, was elected to serve on the Board of the American Group Psychotherapy Association from 2012 to 2016, and was recently elected to serve as a Board Member of both the International Human Learning Resources Network and the National Speakers Association of Northern California.